antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 **Remark:** The [Raku package “Chatnik”](https://raku.land/zef:antononcube/Chatnik) was ported to the [Python package "Chatnik"](https://pypi.org/project/Chatnik/).
 While the interface remains the same, the CLI commands have switched to snake_case, such as `llm_chat` and `llm_chat_meta`.

+**Remark:** Based on the previous remark, much of this document should be understood as describing the *"Chatnik system"* rather than a specific Python package.

 The rest of this document is organized as follows:

 - Introductory examples